EducationThe history of medical cannabis: Ancient China to modern times

 A second type of cannabinoid receptor, CB2 was also discovered, but unlike CB1 receptors, this type was found all over the body, including in the peripheral nervous system and immune system.

-Once scientists were able to understand how cannabinoids like THC and CBD behaved once in the body, investigations into how they could be administration medicinally flourished.
+Once scientists were able to understand how cannabinoids like THC and CBD behaved once in the body, investigations into how they could be used medicinally flourished.
 By 1996, after years of campaigning by activists and advocates, this research was acknowledged by officials in California, which became the first US State to legally approve medical marijuana.

 Known as the Compassionate Act, or Proposition 215, this 1996 act protected patients and their caregivers from prosecution if they were found to be possessing or even cultivating “medical marijuana”, so long as their physician had advised this type of treatment.
 Within a decade, a further ten states followed suit, and at the time of writing in 2023, medical marijuana is legal in 38 states.
 CBD oil is legal in another 7 states, and only 6 states have yet to legalise some form of medical cannabis.